 Ayurveda calls first and foremost for upping your intake of hot water, which, according to the ancient system of medicine, is not only easier for the body to absorb, upping hydration, but also flushes out immunity-compromising toxins from your system.
 Researchers at the Common Cold Center at Cardiff University also found that hot water helps stave off colds better than cold or room temperature water, so sip up – and toss in a bit of lemon if you like for a vitamin C boost.

 Ayurveda also calls for supplementing with adaptogens like astragalus to boost the immune system, a suggestion backed by a 2014 paper in the journal Phytotherapy Research.
-Gaia Herbs produces a remedy made at their certified organic farm in NC, Astragalus Supreme that may keep cold, flus and viruses at bay.
+Gaia Herbs produces a remedy made at their certified organic farm in NC, Astragalus Supreme that may help keep colds, flus and viruses at bay.

 Traditional Chinese medicine has its own techniques for keeping colds and flus at bay.
 In the Traditional Chinese Medicine theory, causes for the common cold are divided into four categories: cold, wind, damp, and heat.
 Cold and wind are the most common in winter, both of which are traditionally staved off by supplementing with ginger and garlic.